-The Global Sports PD High Performance Summit is a two-day online & free conference bringing together world-class speakers and presenters from around the world to discuss current trends, innovation, resources and opportunities in sports medicine and high-performance sporting programs.
+The Global Sports PD High Performance Summit is a two-day online & free conference that brought together world-class speakers and presenters from around the world to discuss current trends, innovation, resources and opportunities in sports medicine and high-performance sporting programs.

-The 2022 Global Sports PD High Performance Summit will take place on Wednesday 16th and Thursday 17th of November (Australian Eastern Standard Time) via our immersive online event platform.
-Bringing together speakers from High Performance Sport in Australia, USA, the UK and more, this event will discuss a wide range of topics surrounding high performance in elite sport, engaging allied health professionals, high performance staff, emerging sports professionals, coaches, educators and students from across the world.
+The 2022 Global Sports PD High Performance Summit took place on Wednesday 16th and Thursday 17th of November (Australian Eastern Standard Time) via our immersive online event platform.
+Bringing together speakers from High Performance Sport in Australia, USA, the UK and more, the event discussed a wide range of topics surrounding high performance in elite sport, engaging allied health professionals, high performance staff, emerging sports professionals, coaches, educators and students from across the world.

-This Summit creates an environment for leaders in the industry to come together, offering participants the opportunity to gain practical learnings to implement in their own environment, improving personal or organisational outcomes.
-Streamed via our online event platform, delegates are able to continue on their professional development journey through informative and insightful sessions that are available live and via replay once the summit has concluded.
+This Summit created an environment for leaders in the industry to come together, offering participants the opportunity to gain practical learnings to implement in their own environment, improving personal or organisational outcomes.
+Streamed via our online event platform, delegates were able to continue on their professional development journey through informative and insightful sessions that are available via replay through the event platform.

 Carmen Colomer, Director of Sports Science at the Philadelphia 76ers

 Virtual Conference Hall at the 2021 Gold Coast Elite Sports Conference

 Nicholas Potter, Director of High Performance & Sports Science, Duke University (Basketball)

 Focussed on High Performance in Elite Sport from experts from International Sporting Organisations including the NBA, MLS, Pac-12, EPL and other elite program leaders.

 All sessions are either produced live or before the summit commences.
 All session recordings are available on the event platform.